9aia/thal/CONTRIBUTING.md

 For keeping the code organized, we use the following tools:

 - [Eslint](https://eslint.org/): Used to help us with the code formatting and linting.
 It automatically fix the linting issues when you save the files.
 You can also run it manually with `pnpm lint` to check the issues or `pnpm lint:fix` to fix the issues.
 - [Vue Tsc](https://github.com/vuejs/language-tools/tree/master/packages/tsc): Used to help us with the type safety.
 It's automatically run before the release.
-You can also run it manually with `pnpm tsc`.
+You can also run it manually with `pnpm typecheck`.

 ### Managing the Database